lucasblanchard14/zuccstagram/README.md

 ## Objective

 Develop a photo sharing mobile application where users can post pictures, follow other users and comment on posts.
-Two additional features (TBD) will be added to the app.
+Two additional features (Bookmarking and direct from camera posting) will be added to the app.

 ## Project